-NAT Gateway provides SNAT and DNAT functions.
+NAT Gateway provides SNAT, DNAT, and bandwidth sharing functions.

-In addition, SNAT can serve as a simple firewall that protects backend ECS instances.
+In addition, SNAT can operate as a simple firewall that protects backend ECS instances.
 An external terminal can access an ECS instance after the ECS instance actively establishes a connection with the external terminal.
 An untrustworthy external terminal cannot access a backend ECS instance if no connection is established.

 DNAT supports both port mapping and IP mapping.